Skip to content

 Next Steps

-The data collection and project activities have been completed, but additional funding was obtained and used to print an additional 700 copies of the educational materials in Afan Oromo, Amharic and English.
-These were distributed to three local schools as well as to the partner NGO working facilities, two health clinics and one library.
-We are currently exploring the possibilities for further funding and how to expand the project in the coming year.
+The data collection and project activities have been completed, but additional funding was obtained and used to print additional copies of the handbook in Afan Oromo, Amharic and English, bringing the total number printed to 1900.These were distributed to three local secondary and three loacl primary schools as well as to the partner NGO working facilities, two health clinics and one library.

 Impact

 A teacher involved in the project said, ‘Our school gave training on the educational materials to around 1700 students.
 The material helped students learn what GBV means, how they can protect themselves from harassment, where to report if someone assaults them, and where to go to get care and support.
 In addition, the students are aware of how they stand for their rights.
 It created spaces for the students to bring issues to their teachers, speak out about their problems, and get advice.
-It taught them how they can stand for their rights’.
+It taught them how they can stand up for their rights’.